SamDuan/DA-p3/submission.md

 art|42
 ```

 # Additional Ideas

 ## Contributor statistics
 Based on the result from the top 10 contriting users, it is easy to note that the user "jumbanho" has a very high contribution, which is larger than 65%.
 In other words, the contribution from this user is more than the totality of all other users.
 It is possible the data entry could be skewed due to dominance of data source.
 How to reduce the risk of having biased data entry is a question that worth considering

 # Conclusion
-This review renders a general overlook of the geography information in Raleigh area.
+This review renders a general overlook of the geography information in Raleigh area, and certain entry errors have been be identified as well.
+In addition, the data in this map is largely supplied by a single user, which could possibly lead to bias information.